allmaps/allmaps/packages/warpedmaplayer/README.md

 ### Events

-The following events are emitted to inform you of the state of the `WarpedMapLayer`.
+The following events are emitted by the native map object to inform you of the state of the `WarpedMapLayer`.

 | Type                            | Description                                                                                                                          |
 |---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|